Improved and Formal Proposal for Device Independent Quantum Private Query: Analysis of the protocol

-In the \kep, Bob chooses $kN$ many raw key bits randomly and Alice can know some of this raw key bits.
-Then in \pqp, both Alice and Bob cut their raw keys in some particular positions to prepare $N$ substrings of length $k$ and then perform bitwise XOR among the bits of each substring to get the $N$ bit final key $F$.
-Here, $R_i (1 \leq i \leq kN)$ denotes the i-th raw key of Bob and $F_i (1 \leq i \leq N)$ denotes the i-th final key of Bob.
-Relation between $R_i$ and $F_i$ can be written as,
+Here, we estimate the values of different parameters such that the protocol preserves both user privacy and data privacy.
+In this scheme, after the \kep, Bob has $kN$ many raw key bits such that Bob knows all these bits and Alice knows some of these bits.
+In \pqp, both Alice and Bob cut their raw keys in some particular positions to prepare $N$ sub strings of length $k$ such that $k=\frac{|\Gamma_{\text{Key}}|}{N}$ where $|\Gamma_{\text{Key}}|$ denotes the total number of raw key bits at the \pqp and $N$ denotes the number of database bits.
+Alice and Bob then perform bit wise XOR among the bits of each sub string to get the $N$ bit final key $F$.
+Here, $r_i (1 \leq i \leq kN)$ denotes the i-th raw key of Bob and $f_i (1 \leq i \leq N)$ denotes the i-th final key of Bob.
+Based on the procedure mentioned in \pqp for generating final key bits, the relation between $r_i$ and $f_i$ can be written as,

 Where $\oplus$ denotes addition modulo 2.